Webchain (WEB) Trading Up 29.3% This Week

-Webchain (CURRENCY:WEB) traded down 0.2% against the dollar during the 1-day period ending at 13:00 PM ET on March 27th.
-One Webchain coin can currently be purchased for $0.0004 or 0.00000005 BTC on cryptocurrency exchanges including RaisEX, BiteBTC, ChaoEX and EscoDEX.
-Webchain has a market capitalization of $59,430.00 and approximately $1.00 worth of Webchain was traded on exchanges in the last 24 hours.
-During the last week, Webchain has traded 29.3% higher against the dollar.
+Webchain (CURRENCY:WEB) traded down 0.2% against the U.S. dollar during the 24-hour period ending at 16:00 PM ET on March 28th.
+Webchain has a market capitalization of $59,430.00 and approximately $1.00 worth of Webchain was traded on exchanges in the last day.
+One Webchain coin can currently be bought for about $0.0004 or 0.00000005 BTC on popular exchanges including BiteBTC, ChaoEX , Coinroom and STEX.
+During the last seven days, Webchain has traded up 29.3% against the U.S. dollar.

 - Boolberry (BBR) traded up 0.1% against the dollar and now trades at $0.13 or 0.00001986 BTC.